sr3m/heic_to_jpeg_converter/README.md

    Copy (or move) `bulk_heic_to_jpeg.py` into the same directory that contains your `.heic` photo files.

 2. **Open a Windows Command Prompt**

-   * Navigate (using `cd`) to the folder where both your HEIC images and the script live.
+   Navigate (using `cd`) to the folder where both your HEIC images and the script live:

    ```powershell
    cd C:\path\to\your\heic\folder